emacs-eask/cli/docs/content/en/Development API/_index.md

 Return the current command in string.

+## 🔍 Function: eask-special-p ()

+Return `t` if the command that can be run without Eask-file existence.

+This allow some commands can still be executed without defining the user directory.
+This can be handy when you want to do normal operations without touching the user directory.

 ## 🔍 Function: eask-checker-p ()

-Return t if running Eask as the checker.
+Return `t` if running Eask as the checker.

+Without this flag, the process will be terminated once the error is occured.
+This flag allows you to run through operations without report error.

 ## 🔍 Function: eask-script (`script`)